thosgood/this-weeks-finds/markdown/1-50/week012.md

-This is about TQFTs and the high-powered algebra needed to do justice to the "ladder of field theories" that one can obtain starting with a d-dimensional TQFT --- gerbs, torsors, n-categories and other such scary things.
+This is about TQFTs and the high-powered algebra needed to do justice to the "ladder of field theories" that one can obtain starting with a d-dimensional TQFT --- gerbs, torsors, $n$-categories and other such scary things.
 I am too beat to do this justice.